Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Data

 We also compare the incidence rates of mental health diagnoses by (non)abortive outcomes.
-Figure \ref{fig:bar} shows the fraction of women who were ever diagnosed with mental health problems for women who had an abortion after an unwanted pregnancy, experienced a miscarriage, or never had any abortion.
-Women with abortions are approximately twice as likely to be diagnosed with mental health problems compared to women without any abortions.
-The highest incidence of mental health problems have women who experienced a miscarriage.
-Figure \ref{fig:bar} suggests that there is a relationship between having an abortion and mental health conditions.
+Figure \ref{fig:bar} shows the fraction of women who were ever diagnosed with mental health problems among women who had an abortion after an unwanted pregnancy, experienced a miscarriage, or never had any abortion.
+Women with abortions are about twice as likely to be diagnosed with mental health problems than women without abortions.
+Women with a miscarriage have the highest incidence of mental health problems.
+Figure \ref{fig:bar} suggests that there is a relationship between abortions and mental health.
+This relationship is the topic of the coming sections.\footnote{Our measure of mental health does not comprise mental health issues without an official diagnosis.
+For our analysis to be valid, we must assume that women who have an abortion are not systematically more underdiagnosed than the female population.
+Our descriptive evidence does not indicate such an issue.}